navicore/navilake/README.md

 # Read Azure Data Lake Storage into Akka Streams

-This replays historical data-at-rest into an existing code base that had been designed for streaming.
+Replay historical data-at-rest into an existing code base that had been designed for streaming.

 ## Current Storage Sources
 1. GZip files of UTF8 `\n` delimited strings
 2. Other storage implementations TBD

+Uses [adslapi]

 ## USAGE